UofABioinformaticsHub/RAdelaide-July-2016/Day_1/107_UsingRMarkdown.md

 ## The R Markdown Format | Creating the Report

 - The default format is an `html_document` & we can change this later.
-- Generate the deafault document by clicking `Knit HTML`
+- Generate the default document by clicking `Knit HTML`

 <img src="images/CompileHTML.png" width="800" style="display: block; margin: auto;" />